 You are probably reading this post because you have figured out that there is no airport in Boracay.
-So now you are confused as to what’s the best and quickest way to get from Manila to the white sand paradise of Boracay?
+So now you are confused as to what’s the best and fastest way to get from Manila to the white sand paradise of Boracay?
 Good news:

 I have done this trip for the 2nd time last month, and in this post I will tell you everything you need to know.

-Boracay is located about 400km south of the capital Manila, and you have 2 options on how to travel between these two places: Either by flight and ferry, or by bus and ferry.
+Boracay is located about 400km south of the capital Manila, and you have 2 options on how to travel between these two places: either by flight and ferry, or by bus and ferry.

 Manila to Boracay by Flight / Ferry

 This is how about 98% of all tourists choose to travel.
 Since Boracay doesn’t have its own airport, you will have to fly to the bigger neighbor island of Panay first.
 There are 2 airports, and the closest one is Caticlan Airport (see picture), which is often just called “Boracay Airport” due to its proximity to the island, and the fact that the majority of the tourists arrive here.

 Cebu Pacific Air is the most popular airline on the Manila – Boracay (Caticlan) route, and that’s because they usually have the cheapest fares (low cost carrier comparable to AirAsia) and quite new and modern airplanes.